 How we work

-The National Practice Model provides the foundation for identifying concerns, assessing needs and risks and making plans for children in all sectors.
+Practice – The National Practice Model provides the foundation for identifying and assessing needs and risks and making plans for children and young people across all agencies.

 It also provides a shared language and understanding for all practitioners.

-When assessment, planning and action are needed, practitioners can draw on the Getting it right for every child National Practice Model, which can be used in a single or multi-agency context, and:
+When following the Ayrshire Child’s Pathway it may be decided that assessment, planning and action are needed.
+Practitioners can draw on the Getting it right for every child National Practice Model, which can be used in a single or multi-agency context, and:

 - provides a framework for practitioners and agencies to structure and analyse information consistently so as to understand a child or young person’s needs, the strengths and pressures on them, and consider what support they might need